-Embryonic breathing might appear as mysterious as any of the philosophies of the orient, when studied from the west.
-According to the book Tai Xi Jing (Respiration of the Embryo) all life originates form one breath, and the moment the embryo is brought to the world, its respiration begins.
-Regardless if we consider this to be a moment of conception, or the moment of birth, the observation is correct:
+Embryonic breathing might appear as mysterious as any of the philosophies of the Orient when studied from the west.
+According to the book Tai Xi Jing (Respiration of the Embryo), all life originates from one breath, and the moment the embryo is brought to the world, its respiration begins.
+Regardless if we consider this to be a moment of conception or the moment of birth, the observation is correct:

 As the embryo grows, its cells begin the gas exchange called internal respiration in western medical terms, that is taking up oxygen and getting rid of the accumulating carbon-dioxide.
 At this stage, the embryo is connected to the mother’s bloodstream through the umbilical cord, its respiration essentially being a part of the mother’s own breathing.
 (This accounts for the often used alternative name, umbilical breathing).

 At the moment of birth, when the child first cries out, the external respiration begins through the use of the lungs.
 An interesting phenomenon that can be observed from the very first breath drawn, is that the newborn's abdominal wall would be moving right “against” its natural way, being withdrawn with every inhale, protruding at the exhales, quite the opposite of “normal” abdominal breathing.
 (This will be further discussed in Part 2 of this article)